huggingface/blog/fast-mac-diffusion.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

 Transform your text into stunning images with ease using Diffusers for Mac, a native app powered by state-of-the-art diffusion models.
-It leverages a bouquet of SoTA Text-to-Image models contributed by the community to the Hugging Face Hub, and converted to Core ML for blazingly fast performance.
-Our latest version, 1.1, is now available on the Mac App Store with significant performance upgrades and user-friendly interface tweaks.
+It leverages a bouquet of SoTA Text-to-Image models contributed by the community to the 🤗 Hub, and converted to Core ML for blazingly fast performance.
+Our latest version, 1.1, is now available on the [Mac App Store](https://apps.apple.com/app/diffusers/id1666309574) with significant performance upgrades and user-friendly interface tweaks.
 It's a solid foundation for future feature updates.
-Plus, the app is fully open source with a permissive license, so you can build on it too!
+Plus, the app is fully open source with a permissive [license](https://github.com/huggingface/swift-coreml-diffusers/blob/main/LICENSE), so you can build on it too!
 Check out our GitHub repository at https://github.com/huggingface/swift-coreml-diffusers for more information.

 <img style="border:none;" alt="Screenshot showing Diffusers for Mac UI" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/fast-mac-diffusers/UI.png" />